TimTree/TimTree.github.io/button-masher/README.txt

 - New game mode: Lightning
 - New game mode: Oscillation (IE10+/Firefox 5+ required for this mode)
 - New hard versions of Endurance and Movement
-- Moves Download and More Games info to the About page
 - Adds achievement stars, which appear on the footer for completing in game milestones
 - Changes the game's license to GPLv3